Exclusive: Fake Accounts Fueled the 'Snyder Cut' Online Army

 What the studio didn’t know at the time was that Snyder had already shot footage in his backyard at the height of the pandemic.
 Sources say the rogue shoot flouted Covid protocols and union guidelines.
 (Snyder acknowledges two shoots were done in his backyard during the pandemic, insisting that both adhered to Covid protocols, and noting that one shoot was authorized by Warner Bros.)
 Furthermore, they say Snyder wanted an additional $13 million to cover additional production costs.
 Sarnoff pushed back, as extra footage wasn’t part of the deal.

 Meanwhile, the Snyder controversy had begun spinning in new directions.
-Fisher, an actor who Snyder had plucked from obscurity to play Cyborg in Synder’s Batman v Superman: Dawn of Justice, started speaking out against Whedon, the director who’d been hired to replace Snyder on Justice League back in 2017.
+Fisher, an actor who Snyder had plucked from obscurity to play Cyborg in Snyder’s Batman v Superman: Dawn of Justice, started speaking out against Whedon, the director who’d been hired to replace Snyder on Justice League back in 2017.

 “Joss Whedon’s on-set treatment of the cast and crew of Justice League was gross, abusive, unprofessional, and completely unacceptable,” Fisher tweeted.
 He added, bringing Snyder’s alleged threat regarding his onetime colleagues to fruition five days after Snyder made his final push to have the pair removed: “He was enabled, in many ways, by Geoff Johns and Jon Berg.”
 (Nearly all of the insiders interviewed by Rolling Stone say they believe Fisher and Snyder were working in tandem, based on Fisher’s tweets coming directly on the heels of Snyder’s behind-the-scenes demands.
-Snyder calls the allegation “totally untrue”; Fisher declined comment to Rolling Stone.)
+Snyder calls the allegation “totally untrue”; Fisher’s reps did not respond to multiple requests to comment for this story.)
 Gal Gadot echoed Fisher’s complaints about Whedon’s on-set behavior, saying that the director “kind of threatened my career and said if I did something, he would make my career miserable.”
 The actress Charisma Carpenter — who had worked with Whedon on two TV series — took to Twitter to say the director had “abused his power on numerous occasions while working together on the sets of Buffy the Vampire Slayer and Angel.”

 Whedon has denied these accusations against him.
 As for Fisher’s subsequent charge that top executives participated in “blatantly racist conversations” surrounding the film according to people who’d been “in the room,” an external investigation, conducted by Katherine Forrest of the law firm Cravath, Swaine & Moore and concluded in December 2020, found “no credible support” that there was racial animus at Warner Bros. and cleared Berg, Johns, and Emmerich of such charges.